ThatHunky/jxr-to-jpeg/README.md

 ## Usage

 1. Open the app and select the input and output folders.
 2. Click **Start Service**.
-The app watches the input folder and converts any new `.jxr` files.
+The app converts any existing `.jxr` files in the input folder and then watches for new ones.
 3. Logs appear in the window and are also written to `conversion.log` inside the output folder.

-If the source image contains HDR data that JPEG cannot store, a warning is logged but the color profile is kept.
+HDR information is preserved in the generated `.heic` images.

 ### Example `conversion.log`

 ```
-2025-06-04 12:00:00,000 - INFO - Converted sample.jxr -> sample.jpg
+2025-06-04 12:00:00,000 - INFO - Converted sample.jxr -> sample.heic
-2025-06-04 12:00:05,000 - WARNING - HDR info detected in hdr_image.jxr; JPEG output will be SDR
+2025-06-04 12:00:05,000 - INFO - Converted hdr_image.jxr -> hdr_image.heic
 ```

 ## Troubleshooting